-Dal vada (Mung Dal Fritters) is a street food available all over Gujarat, but in city of Ahmedabad those are best.
+Dal vada (Mung Dal Fritters) are street food available all over Gujarat, but in city of Ahmedabad those are the best.
+Street vendors make batter in advance and fry vada in a cart to order.

 - 1 cup mung dal with skin